I am a Mdewakanton Dakota rights activist with several

 instigated in 1493 and still promotes today.

-Our Church sees that Natives are being destroyed by alcohol but continues to promote the legalization
+The Roman Catholic Church sees that Natives are being destroyed by alcohol but continues to promote the legalization

 and availability of alcohol near their

-people of the Western Hemisphere.
+People of the Western Hemisphere.

 And this is why I hope to get an activist group together to protest the use of wine on Sacred Heart